-Switches on the driver's door control each window when the ignition is on or when RAP is present.
+Switches on the driver's door control each window when the ignition is on or when RAP is active.
 (See "Retained Accessory Power" in the Index.)
-You can open the passenger's window any amount by pressing the switch and releasing it when the window has lowered to the position you want.

 The switch for the driver's window has an express-down feature.
 This switch is labeled AUTO.
 Quickly press and release the bottom of the switch for the driver's window and the window will lower completely.
 You can also open the driver's window any amount by pressing the switch again while the window is in the express-down mode when it has lowered to the position you want.